12 ways to avoid inheritance tax

 9. Leave something to charity

-Anything gifts to a charity or a political party will be free of any IHT liability whether they are made during your lifetime or via your will.
+Anything gifted to a charity or a political party will be free of any IHT liability whether they are made during your lifetime or via your will.
 If you leave at least 10% of your total assets to charity then the inheritance tax rate on the remaining assets will be reduced from 40% to 36%.
 You also don't have to choose an existing charity, you can instead set up your own charitable trust.

 10. Business Relief

-Bonus: Spend it!
+11. Spend it!

-If all of your wealth is tied up in property, you could consider an equity release scheme such as a lifetime mortgage or home revision scheme.
+If all of your wealth is tied up in property, you could consider an equity release scheme such as a lifetime mortgage or home reversion scheme.
 Depending on which option you choose, you will either borrow money against the value of your home or sell part of your home at a reduced market rate while continuing to live in the property.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following links can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Vouchedfor, Farewill, Make a will online, Unbiased